Relativistic mass and modern physics: Mass, cocycles, and central extensions

 Taking $s=t$, so that $\dot t=1$ and $\dot{\vec{r}}$ is the particle velocity, we recover the standard result

-The rest energy $E_0$ which appears in (\ref{eq39}) has no real significance in classical mechanics and can be omitted from (\ref{eq39}) without changing equations of motions.
-Note however, that the way how this rest energy was introduced in the theory indicates that $E_0$ has no relation with the mass $m$ of the particle.
-In non-relativistic physics (or more precisely, in Galilei invariant theory), $E_0$ and $m$ are two unrelated constants characterizing the particle ($E_0$ being insignificant as far as the classical mechanics is concerned).

-Only in relativity $E_0$ and $m$ proved to be related by Einstein's famous $E_0=mc^2$ formula, as (\ref{eq10}) indicates (in fact, it was Max Laue who produced the first general correct proof of this relation in 1911 for arbitrary closed static systems, generalized by Felix Klein in 1918 for arbitrary closed time-dependent systems \cite{33}).
+The rest energy $E_0$ that appears in Eq.~(\ref{eq39}) has no real significance in classical mechanics and can be omitted from Eq.~(\ref{eq39}) without changing the equations of motion.
+Note, however, that the way that this rest energy was introduced in the theory indicates that $E_0$ has no relation with the mass $m$ of the particle.
+In nonrelativistic physics (or more precisely, in Galilei-invariant theory), $E_0$ and $m$ are two unrelated constants characterizing the particle ($E_0$ being insignificant as far as classical mechanics is concerned).
+Only in relativity are $E_0$ and $m$ related by Einstein's famous formula $E_0=mc^2$.
+(In fact, it was Max Laue who produced the first general correct proof of this relation in 1911 for arbitrary closed static systems, generalized by Felix Klein in 1918 to arbitrary closed time-dependent systems \cite{33}).

-Interestingly, we can get a strictly invariant Lagrangian if we enlarge the configuration space of the system by introducing just one additional real variable $\theta$.
-Indeed, let us consider the Lagrangian
+Interestingly, we can obtain a strictly invariant Lagrangian if we enlarge the confi\-guration space of the system by introducing just one additional real variable $\theta$.
+Consider the Lagrangian